SSC exams

 SSC JHT Exam (Junior Hindi Translator)

 SSC JHT exam is to select junior grade and senior grade Hindi Translator and Hindi Pradhyapak (Professor) in government offices, ministries and agencies.
-The recruitment process has two phases – Paper I is computer based objective type exam and Paper II is conventional or descriptive type exam.
+The recruitment process has two phases – Paper I is a computer-based objective type exam and Paper II is a conventional or descriptive type exam.

 SSC JHT Exam Pattern